-Being linked so closely to South Hunsley Secondary School presents many opportunities for you to help out teachers and vounger students.
-In any course you study or enjoyed studying at GCSE, our Community Contribution scheme enables you to help younger students in that subject, acting as a Teaching Assistant or general classroom support.
-Alternatively, you could choose to be a Student Ambassador and play an active role in promoting our Sixth Form, sharing your knowledge and experiences with school students at our Open Events, as well as being an advocate for the Sixth Form at other events.
+Being linked so closely to South Hunsley Secondary School presents lots of opportunities for you to help out teachers and younger students.
+In any course you study you can help Year 7 students in that subject, acting as a Teaching Assistant or general classroom support.
+Alternatively, you could choose to be a Student Ambassador and play an active role in promoting our Sixth Form, sharing your knowledge and experiences with school students at our Open Events, as well as being an advocate for the Sixth Form at other important events.
 Either way, you are building up a great set of skills to add to your CV or UCAS application.